FuelLabs/fuels-ts/apps/docs/src/guide/introduction/getting-started.md

 ---

-With the example below, we connect a [Provider](../providers/index.md) to the Latest Testnet node and create a new wallet from a private key.
+In the example below, we connect a [Provider](../providers/index.md) to the latest testnet and create a new wallet from a private key.

 > **Note:** New wallets on the Testnet will not have any assets!
 You can use the [Faucet](https://faucet-beta-5.fuel.network/) to fund your wallet.